veeneck/ColwichHSO/content/events/meeting1.md

 - /images/flyers/HSOMeetingSeptWeb.jpg
 - /images/flyers/HSOMeetingSeptWeb.jpg
 ---
-Meet in the CES music room to help us plan out the fall events, and to fill out volunteer roles.
+Meet in the CES music room at 6pm to help plan out the fall events, and to fill out volunteer roles.
 Hope to see you there!